 4. Village Farms International Stock (TSX/NASDAQ)

-Village Farms is quite different from most other marijuana stocks in Canada, and this difference has been in the stock’s favor so far, i.e., it hasn’t fallen as hard as other marijuana companies yet.
+Village Farms is quite different from most other marijuana stocks in Canada, and this difference has been in the stock’s favour so far, i.e., it hasn’t fallen as hard as other marijuana companies yet.

 The difference is that it’s primarily a greenhouse company, the largest one of its kind in North America.
 But the company has reoriented its expertise and resources (greenhouse facilities) to enter the cannabis space.